-Ukraine: Zelensky vows to keep pushing Russia’s forces out after Kherson retreat
+Russia’s troops left behind in Kherson ‘pose as civilians’ - Ukraine live

 PA

-Russia will be ‘worried’ about loss of Kherson, UK defence secretary says
+Russia could send ‘more cannon fodder’ after Kherson, UK defence secretary says

 The UK’s defence secretary said Russia will be “worried” and “disappointed” by the loss of Kherson.